 395 Whittier Street, Juneau, Alaska

 REGISTRATION ADVISED: In-person seating guaranteed for first 60 registrants.

 SOUTHEAST ALASKA WRITERS CELEBRATE U.S. POET LAUREATE JOY HARJO

-Join prominent Juneau writers to reflect on the work of indigenous writer, musician, and current U.S. Poet Laureate, Joy Harjo, and pay tribute to her influence on their own writing lives.
+Join Juneau poets and writers to reflect on the work of indigenous musician, and current U.S. Poet Laureate, Joy Harjo, and pay tribute to her influence on their own writing lives.
 Harjo’s memoir, An American Sunrise – her eighth collection of poems— has been selected by Juneau Public Library for the annual Big Read, which invites members of the community to read a book together and share its impact.
 An American Sunrise revisits the homeland from which Harjo’s ancestors were uprooted in 1830 as a result of the Indian Removal Act.
 Widely acclaimed, it has been described by the Washington Post as “rich and deeply engaging … creates bridges of understanding while reminding readers to face and remember the past.”

 “I returned to see what I would find, in these lands we were forced to leave behind.” – Joy Harjo, An American Sunrise